Campus Policies and Procedures

 Reporting Concerning Behaviors

-For the safety of the college community, it is imperative that anyone aware of concerning behavior or perceived threats – from firsthand knowledge, written or verbal communications, or any other source – report it immediately to the Wake Tech Chief of Police.
+For the safety of the college community, it is imperative that anyone aware of concerning behavior or perceived threats – from firsthand knowledge, written or verbal communications, or any other source – report it immediately to the Wake Tech Campus Police at 919-866-5911 (65911 from any campus phone).
 Those reporting may identify themselves or remain anonymous.
 To the extent allowed by law and policy, any identification provided will remain confidential and will be used only by security officials for follow-up, if necessary.
 Those choosing to leave an anonymous report should include as much detail as possible to make sure security officials can proceed with an investigation.
 The Chief of Police will address all reports as quickly as possible and convene the Threat Assessment Team when appropriate.
 If a report suggests that a law has been violated or that violence is imminent, the Chief will immediately refer it to the Campus Police Department for investigation and crisis response measures, as they deem appropriate.